Taiping Clubs: New Club

 The leading social institution in the capital of Perak was the New Club, formed in 1892.
 Its chief promoters were the late Dr. Shepherd and Messrs.
 Lefroy, Mais, Gray, and Aylesbury.
 During the first year of its existence, the clubhouse was sold to the Sultan of Perak, and the present structure, built on a site granted by the Perak Government and H.M.
-Sultan Sir Idris Shah from plans prepared by Mr. Lefroy in 1893, was opened in the following year.
+Sultan Sir Idris Shah from plans prepared by Lefroy in 1893, was opened in the following year.
 The building scheme was financed by the issue of debentures to the value of 10,000 dollars, nearly the whole of which has now been paid off.
 The clubhouse overlooks the cricket and football grounds and the Taiping Hills.
 It contains reading, billiard, and card rooms, a large dining room, and five residential chambers.
 To the rear of the club building there is a croquet ground.
 The Taiping Golf Club has its headquarters onsite.